kpounot/NAMDAnalyzer/README.md

 Installation:

 Windows
 MinGW is necessary to compile C and cython routines.
 Then simply use nmake to build the API inplace, which can be use directly from powershell console (see 'Start the interpreter')

-    To install it within your python distribution, use 'python setup.py build_ext bdist' Then use 'pip install NAMDAnalyzer-versionNumber.win32.zip'
+To install it within your python distribution, use
+    python setup.py build_ext bdist
+Then use
+    pip install ./dist/<name of .zip file created>

 Start the interpreter: